-It is essential to reduce noise, and to understand and optimize noise that cannot be eliminated.
-With noise-source identification (NSI) equipment from Brüel & Kjær, acousticians can diagnose, visualize, understand and solve noise issues.
+Noise Source Identification (NSI) is an essential tool to reduce noise, and to understand and optimize noise that cannot be eliminated.
+With Brüel & Kjær noise source identification equipment, acousticians can diagnose, visualize, understand and solve noise issues.
 By tracing noise back to very specific components, engineers can target their mitigation efforts more accurately.

 Identification, mitigation and optimization